fdrevet/hassio-addons-repository/somfy-protexial-io-gateway/DOCS.md

-# Hass.io Entities
+## Hass.io Entities

-A lot of entities will be created once the "Somfy Protexial IO Gateway" is launched.
+Once the "Somfy Protexial IO Gateway" is launched, Hass.io entities are created.

-## Somfy Global status
+#### for Somfy Global status

 One Hass.io entity is created per Somfy global status property, only if global status exposition is enabled in configuration (true by default)